 - In a medium bowl, whisk together the almond flour, coconut flour, sweetener, cinnamon, baking soda, cream of tartar, and salt.

 - Add the egg, butter, whipping cream, and vanilla extract and stir until well combined.
-If your batter is overly thick, add water, 1 tsp at a time.
+If your batter is overly thick, add water, 1 teaspoon at a time.
 It should be just barely pourable.

 - Divide half the batter between two coffee mugs or ramekins.
 Sprinkle with half of the topping mixture.
 Divide the remaining batter between mugs and sprinkle with the remaining topping mixture.